Labor cost-reductions frequently do not achieve the intended savingsLearn why

 on average, institutions could reallocate $550,000 in instructional salaries by offering low-fill single-section courses annually

 3. Balance faculty course loads

-- Increase median course loads for tenured and tenure-track faculty, aiming to reach the 75th percentile of your department’s benchmark.
+Institutions should increase the median course loads for tenured and tenure-track faculty, aiming to reach the 75th percentile of your department’s benchmark.
 For example, a history department at a high-research comprehensive institution exceeds their cost benchmark by $73 per attempted SCH.
 Their tenured and tenure-track faculty teach a median of two sections per semester, while their peers teach three.
 If they were to at least match the median teaching loads, increasing median loads by just one section, they would see a $23 reduction in instructional costs per attempted SCH.

-- Increase large, multi-section courses by a few students each (where possible).
+Increase large, multi-section courses by a few students each, where possible.
 An introductory biology lecture at a regional comprehensive institution, for example, could decrease the number of sections offered by three if the class size of each section was increased by just five students.

 More resources on instructional capacity

 Allocating instructional resources appropriately requires negotiating difficult trade-offs through a shared governance process that engages faculty and academic leaders.

 About the Webconference In the face of volatile enrollment trends and scarce resources, incrementally expanding academic units is no longer sustainable or sufficient.
 Today’s academic leaders need to align instructional capacity with student demand.
 Learn how to predict course demand, rightsize course enrollment, and balance faculty workload across departments using EAB’s best practices and implementation […]